 Our Board & Advisors

-The NSC Board is comprised of members who play an active and critical role in the organization and within the Natick community.
-NSC has a tradition of deep involvement by Board members and Board members are closely involved in many critical functions of the organization, including strategic direction, fundraising initiatives, and program design.
+The Natick Service Council Board of Directors is comprised of members who play an active and critical role in the organization's governance and are committed to the Natick community.
+NSC has a tradition of deep involvement by Board Members and Board Members are closely involved in many critical functions of the organization, including strategic direction, fundraising initiatives, and program design.

 Kevin Chandley, Treasurer

 Wade Blackman is the MetroWest district representative for Congresswoman Katherine Clark.
-In this role, Wade serves as the liaison for the MetroWest communities within the district.
-Prior to working for the Congresswoman, Wade worked as an attorney in private practice for several years.
+In this role, Wade serves as the liaison for the MetroWest communities within the region.
+Prior to working for the Congresswoman Clark, Wade worked as an attorney in private practice for several years.
 Wade is a proud alum of City Year Boston, Northeastern University and Suffolk Law School.

 In addition to joining the Natick Service Council Board in 2015, he remains an active volunteer with several different organizations including Voices Against Violence, United Way Tri-County and College For Every Student Brilliant Pathways.

 Steve is a lecturer, team coach and glass artist all in one.
 After 16 years with Fidelity Investments, Steve retired and has launched his second set of careers.

 Helping individuals, teams and businesses succeed has been a common thread throughout Steve’s 30-year career.
 Along with his day-to-day work, Steve regularly lectures with the Stockholm School of Economics and guest lectures at Boston University and with the Conference Board.
 Steve is a Partner of Wellesley Partners.